AslantheAslan/Zachary-s-Karate-Club/README.md

 MaxFlow.py is nothing but an implementation of Ford-Fulkerson Algorithm onto my Zachary's Karate Club dataset.

-For now, I have just created these datasets and read them from txt.
-I will be applying some algorithms like Ford-Fulkerson (https://en.wikipedia.org/wiki/Ford%E2%80%93Fulkerson_algorithm), and MaxFlow (https://gist.github.com/bigsnarfdude/61c774506a9aa9938a933bc9189f74f0) to understand how to cope with graph-based data.
+I have just created these datasets and read them from txt.
+I have been applying some algorithms like Ford-Fulkerson (https://en.wikipedia.org/wiki/Ford%E2%80%93Fulkerson_algorithm), and MaxFlow (https://gist.github.com/bigsnarfdude/61c774506a9aa9938a933bc9189f74f0) to understand how to cope with graph-based data.

+As of January 4th, I have visualized the graph right after I applied maximum-flow minimum-cut algorithm.
+I have used networkx for graph generation and visualization.

+KarateClubAfterMinCut.png file contains the final graph after the network flow algorithm was applied.